murrellrr/celastrina/@celastrina/http/README.md

 ##Detailed Help & Documentation
 Please visit https://www.celastrinajs.com for complete documentation on using Celastrina.js.

-###Environment Properties
+###Environment Configuration
-Celastrina.js leverages Microsoft Azure Function application settings a little differently.
-Celastrina.js uses a confiuration object (`Configuration`) that is linked through `Property` instances.
-A property represents a key=value pair in the
-`process.env`.
-The `Property` paradigm is a little different as it enfources some degree of type-safety as well as a way to secure key=value pairs using Microsoft Azure Vault.
+Celastrina.js has abstracted configuration to a simple concept of a configuration and properties, realized in the classes `Configuration` and `Property` respectively.
+Properties are managed by a PropertyHandler.
+There are numerous handlers ranging from traditional Azure Function App Settings, to more complex deployments using Azure App Configurations.

+A `Configuration` contains a set of properties or `Property`, all managed by the `PropertyHandler`.
+A property represents a strongly typed key=value pair.
 Celastrina.js core comes with 4 out-of-the-box `Property` types:

 1. `NumericProperty`: `key=value` pair representing a Numberic data-type.
 2. `BooleanProperty`: `key=value` pair representing a true/false data type.
 The `BooleanProperty` simple looks for